 Anglers might catch a variety of fish on these longer trips, depending on the trip and what’s biting at the time.
 Halibut, lingcod, a variety of bass and rockfish, and at times tuna, barracuda and yellowtail, are among the possible catches at times.

 If you or your equilibrium don’t like bobbing on the ocean or the expense of hiring out a charter, maybe try fishing from a pier.

 It’s not as much of a sure thing, but at times pier fishing can be fantastic for perch, corbina, and even at times halibut in the spring and early summer.

 Some good options for pier fishing include the Port Hueneme Pier in Oxnard and the Ventura Pier in Ventura.

 Fishing from the beach can be productive as well.
-From the open sandy beach, perch are the most likely catch but occasionally you’ll get lucky and catch something bigger.
+From the open sandy beach, barred surfperch and other species of saltwater perch are the most likely catch, but occasionally you’ll get lucky and catch something bigger.
 Find some rocks and species of bass and rockfish are more likely to bite.

 Some fishing access spots at state beaches in Ventura County include McGrath and Mandalay beaches in the Oxnard area and San Buenaventura and Emma Woods state beaches in the Ventura area.

 Lake Piru, at about 1,240 acres when full, is a modest-sized reservoir with fair to good year-round fishing for bass, catfish and panfish.

 Lake Piru also is historically stocked with rainbow trout, but this may not occur every season so be sure to check in with local operators.
 If stocked, it likely will fish best for trout in the late winter into mid-spring before petering out with hotter weather.
 If not, focus on bass and other warm-water-loving species.